-The Community Development specialization is designed to provide students with theoretical and applied exposure to domestic and international aspects of power, policy, advocacy, and resource allocation to address urban public administration.
+The Community Development specialization is designed to provide students with theoretical and applied approaches to the study of domestic and international aspects of power, policy, advocacy, and resource allocation in order to address issues in urban public administration.

-Students will gain skills to be a professional administrator and policy expert in the subject of community development by using the community region of Camden, South Jersey, and Philadelphia.
+Students will gain skills useful to professional administrators and policy experts in the area of community development through case studies and research focused on the Camden and Greater Philadelphia region.

 - Seven Core of Common Knowledge courses (21 credits)